onap/vnfrqts-requirements/docs/Chapter5.rst

 -  <text>\_base\_<text>.y[a]ml

-The base module’s corresponding environment file must be named identical to the base module with “.y[a]ml” replaced with “.env”.
+The base module’s corresponding environment file must be named identical to the base module with ".y[a]ml" replaced with ".env".

 Incremental Modules
 ~~~~~~~~~~~~~~~~~~~

 There is no explicit naming convention for the incremental modules.
 As
 noted above, <text> represents any alphanumeric string that must not
-contain any special characters and must not contain the word “base”.
+contain any special characters and must not contain the word "base".

 -  <text>.y[a]ml

 The incremental module’s corresponding environment file must be named
-identical to the incremental module with “.y[a]ml” replaced with “.env”.
+identical to the incremental module with ".y[a]ml" replaced with ".env".

 To clearly identify the incremental module, it is recommended to use the
 following naming options for modules: